Last Updated on

 It’s recommended that everyone get an annual physical exam, regardless of age or health.
 And yet, despite the fact that most people believe that it is an important aspect of their health care plan, many choose to skip the exam.
 They only go when something is wrong with them.
 However, that isn’t a good idea.

-Is an Annual Physical Exam Covered by Insurance?
+Is Annual Physical Exam Covered by Insurance?

+Not all preventive services are covered under your preventive benefits — different plans can have different lists of covered preventive health services.
 Even if your insurance company fully covers an annual visit or physical, you will still be responsible for part of the bill in this situation because you are receiving more than just preventive services.

 Likewise, if you need to discuss management of an ongoing health problem that’s already been diagnosed, such as diabetes or high blood pressure, this will also lead to different billing.